Component: Performance Report

 - To deliver it automatically

-A SLA report of the response time provides the following information given.
+An SLA report of the response time is based on the following information:

-- A given list of transaction types need to measure and each transaction type can contain one more endpoints
+- A list of transaction types to measure, where each transaction type can contain one or more endpoints

 - A response time threshold for each transaction type

-- A percentile (like 95%) to determine a measurement is passed or failed
+- A percentile (such as 95%) to determine whether a measurement passes or fails

 Features

 The component includes two main parts.
-The one is a plugin to be used to connect the database and calculate the measurements for the transaction types.
+One is a plugin used to connect to the database and calculate the measurements for the transaction types.
 The other is a page to manage SLA report definitions.
-Each definition include two sections: report settings and delivery settings
+Each definition includes two sections: report settings and delivery settings.

 Manage SLA report definitions

-Provide a list of the SLA report definition with the basic operations such as Create, Edit, Delete, Import and Export as below.
-You can view the basic information in each report definition like
+This provides a list of the SLA report definitions with basic operations such as Create, Edit, Delete, Import, and Export, as shown below.
+For each report definition, you can view basic information such as:

-- The operation time duration is required for transaction types,
+- The operation time duration required for the transaction types

 - The percentile of measurements